joeriks/FnX/Readme.md

 ####Example 5:

-Use Fn.Select to enclose code inside a Func and return an anonymous object:
+Use Fn.Select to enclose code inside a Func and return an anonymous object (or any type):

 	var request = Fn.Select(()=>{
 		var category = Request["category"];